CodingRookieA/LinuxSystemTool/README.md

 Default Behavior
-If no arguments are passed the program should present all the information about memory utilization, CPU utilization and cores Default values for samples=20 , tdelay=500000 microsec.
+If no arguments are passed the program presents all the information about memory utilization, CPU utilization and cores Default values for samples=20 , tdelay=500000 microsec.